CINECA-project/wp4-federated-joint-cohort-analysis/4.3-pipelines/environments/tesk.md

-# Running Nextflow workflows using TESK
+# Running CINECA WP4 pipelines on TESK in CSC Rahti Cloud

-This document contains instructions on how to run federated analysis workflows.
-The protocol for running them is the same; the only difference is the actual Nextflow workflow file to be run, and its parameters.
-Currently, there are two workflows available:
-* A simple “Hello world” to test your setup.
-This is available in file [`hello_world.nf`](../demonstrators/hello-world/hello_world.nf).
-* eQTL workflow in the [eqtl_workflow](../demonstrators/4.3.3-eqtl) directory.
-See detailed instructions there.

 ## Log in to Kubernetes cluster
 In order to be able to pass files to and from a pipeline, you need to start Nextflow jobs on TESK while logged in to same Kubernetes cluster where TESK will run the jobs.
-The login node and executor nodes must share the same filesystem.
+The login node and the executor nodes must share the same filesystem.

 Instructions below have been tested for CSC Rahti cloud running on RedHat OpenShift.
-Instructions will need to be amended for other cloud types.
+Instructions might need to be amended for other cloud types.

 1. Set up configuration variables

         # Cloud parameters
-        export CLOUD_BASE_URL=c03.k8s-popup.csc.fi:8443
+        export CLOUD_BASE_URL=[REDACTED]
-        export CLOUD_NAMESPACE=tesk-cineca
+        export CLOUD_NAMESPACE=[REDACTED]

         # OpenShift command line tools release
         export OC_RELEASE_URL=https://github.com/openshift/origin/releases/download/v3.11.0/openshift-origin-client-tools-v3.11.0-0cbc58b-linux-64bit.tar.gz